HaydenHaines/VeriVote/README.md

 If these five(5) hold, the rest will take care of itself.
 *** A software system can only insure the final three.
 Therefore the goal of the VeriVote system is to
-1) Assure that each voter's vote is counted.
+1) Assure that each ballot is counted.
-2) Assure that each voter's vote is anonymous.
+2) Assure that each ballot is secret.
-3) Assure that each voter's vote is counted only once.
+3) Assure that each ballot is counted only once.

 New Process:
 To do this, we will employ a additional new technology.
 An imaging system will be located on top of every ballot collection box.
 Each ballot will include an open space for a random hand drawing by the voter.
 It can be any shape, any consistency as long as it include no less than 85% whitespace, and is not the voter's signature.
 Machine learning algorithms will be employed to render the shape into a score.
 Any two ballots that have equal scores will be flagged for hand examination to ensure that the same ballot was never run through a machine twice.